 Why is Lovesexy probably Prince’s least-heralded, least-mentioned album of the 1980s?
 Even Dirty Mind, Controversy and Batman seem to get a better rap these days.

-The cover photo said it all – this was Prince’s ‘spiritual rebirth’ album, and you were either in or you were out.
+The cover photo said it all – this was Prince’s ‘spiritual rebirth’ album, and you were either in or out.

 So Prince shelved The Black Album – Lovesexy was the speedily-recorded, musically-rich antidote.
 It’s one of the most challenging albums of Prince’s career but also one of the most rewarding.
 From the opening synth chords and Ingrid Chavez’s brief ‘poetry’, it’s clear that this is something pretty special.
 And different.